 I can understand the frustration with the state funding religious symbols, however, I sincerely hope that these highway memorials do not disappear as a result of the case.
 Hopefully the sides will reconcile their differences and allow the symbols of New Mexico accidents to remain standing.

-I truly believe, as do many New Mexico car accident lawyers, that cautious driving would greatly reduce New Mexico wrongful death and accident claims.
+I truly believe, as do many New Mexico car accident lawyers, that cautious driving would greatly reduce Albuquerque wrongful death and accident claims.
 If these reminders scattered throughout New Mexico’s highways help in that process, it would be a shame to lose them.